datacraft-dsc/DEPs/3/README.md

 The DEPs specify standards for the development of interoperable data ecosystems.
-The design of such standards and systems that implement them will inevitably require good judgement around specific decisions and technical trade-off, and we will make such decisions with a preference for the following principles:
+The design of such standards and systems that implement them will inevitably require good judgement around specific decisions and technical trade-offs, and we will make such decisions with a preference for the following principles:

 - Open source and open standards